Home » Environment » E-Waste Management in India

 Status of E-waste in India Global Status of E-waste

-• India has emerged as 3rd largest Electronic waste producer in the world after China and United States.
+• India has emerged as 3rd third-largest Electronic waste producer in the world after China and the United States.

-• Computer devices accounts for nearly 70% of annual e-waste production, followed by telecom sector, medical equipment and electric equipment.
+• Computer devices account for nearly 70% of annual e-waste production, followed by the telecom sector, medical equipment and electric equipment.

-• Only 1.5% of electronic waste generated in India is recycled through institutional processes.
+• Only 1.5% of the electronic waste generated in India is recycled through institutional processes.

-• According to the UN, in 2021 each person on the planet produces on average 7.6 kg of e-waste.
+• According to the UN, in 2021, each person on the planet produced on average 7.6 kg of e-waste.

 • Only 17.4% of this electronic waste, containing a mixture of harmful substances and precious materials, is recorded as being properly collected, treated, and recycled.